richsalz/draft-rsalz-2026bis/draft-ietf-procon-2026bis.md

 responsible for making the decisions have the discretion to define the specific procedures they will follow in the process of making their decision.
-Note that this does not require that all discussions be held in public forums.

 In all cases a decision concerning the disposition of the dispute, and the communication of that decision to the parties involved, must